michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.10 - 07/28/2021 =
+- Fixed a bug that the category list became unable to select after failing loading categories in the category selection page, which started in 4.6.4.
+- Fixed a bug that product data was not cached properly when the currency or the language option was not the default one, started in v4.6.9.
+- Fixed an issue that clicking on an action link from the paged view of custom post type post listing table resulted in landing on the initial view.

 = 4.6.9 - 07/27/2021 =
 - Optimized the method to retrieve product ratings and prices for some locales.